 Intellectual Property Litigation

-Mindi Giftos is a shareholder in the Madison office of Whyte Hirschboeck Dudek S.C. where she is a key member of the Intellectual Property Practice Group.
-She represents clients in a wide array of industries with complex intellectual property matters.
-Mindi is well-versed in emerging IP topics and is skilled at presenting IP concepts in a clear and readily understandable manner.
-For that reason, she not only effectively represents her clients with their IP matters, she is also frequently asked to speak and write about pertinent IP topics.
+Mindi Giftos is the managing shareholder of Whyte Hirschboeck Dudek's Madison office.
+She is also WHD's Technology Law team leader and a key member of the Intellectual Property practice group.
+Mindi represents clients in a wide array of industries with complex intellectual property and information technology matters.
+Mindi is well-versed in emerging IP and IT topics and is skilled at presenting them in a clear and readily understandable manner.
+For that reason, she not only effectively represents her clients, she is also frequently asked to speak and write about pertinent IP and IT topics.

 Intellectual Property Litigation & Commercial Litigation

-Mindi has advised and represented clients with high-stakes intellectual property disputes involving patent infringement, false patent marking, copyright infringement, trademark infringement, trade dress infringement and counterfeiting in federal courts throughout the United States.
-She has also assisted clients with opposition and cancellation proceedings before the U.S. Trademark Trial and Appeal Board.
-In addition to her specific intellectual property expertise, Ms. Giftos has represented clients in a broad range of commercial litigation matters and business disputes involving unfair competition, unauthorized sales of goods, misappropriation of trade secrets, violations of non-compete agreements, violations of privacy rights, violations of publicity rights, defamation claims, business dissolution and distributorship disputes in both state and federal courts.
+Mindi advises and represents clients in their high-stakes intellectual property disputes.
+She has represented clients with their copyright infringement, trademark infringement, trade dress infringement and patent infringement disputes in federal courts throughout the United States.
+She has also represented clients in disputes involving unfair competition, unauthorized sales of goods, misappropriation of trade secrets, violations of non-compete agreements, violations of privacy rights, violations of publicity rights, defamation claims, and distributorship disputes in state and federal courts.
+Mindi also represents clients in opposition and cancellation proceedings before the U.S. Trademark Trial and Appeal Board.

 Intellectual Property Counseling & Protection

-Mindi is adept at helping clients identify, register and protect their valuable intellectual property rights – such as trademarks, copyrights, and trade secrets – in the U.S. and throughout the world.
+Mindi is adept at helping clients identify, register and protect their valuable intellectual property rights – such as trademarks, copyrights, trade secrets and proprietary data – in the U.S. and throughout the world.
 She has extensive experience with the licensing and sale of IP assets and with negotiating and preparing IP-related policies and business arrangements.

 Emerging Trends & Technology Law